DFreds/dfreds-module-docs/docs/developers/module-template-ts/index.md

 `./.github/workflows`.

 You can also opt to use either one individually.
-Delete the corresponding one you don't want in the `publish.yml` file, and the publish to Foundry dry run in `release.yml` if not using it.
+Delete the corresponding one you don't want in the `publish.yml` file.

 ### Publish to Discord

 If you want to use the publish to discord action, then be sure to add a repository secret called `DISCORD_WEBHOOK_URL` that points to your configured webhook.
 You should also update the content and release username if applicable.
     - To point to role IDs, use `"<@&{role_id}>"` in the content.

 ### Publish to Foundry

 If you want to use the publish to foundry action, then be sure to add a repository secret called `PACKAGE_TOKEN`.
 This token can be found on the edit page of your module, and is different per module.

 :::warning
 Unless you host the zip file yourself, you cannot use the publish to Foundry for premium modules.
 Meaning, if Foundry is the one hosting your content (i.e. https://r2.foundryvtt.com), you cannot use this.
 :::

 ## Commands